-Know the Code: At Bethune-Cookman University each student is expected to know the Honor Code that sets the everyday standard of how a collegiate student should behave socially and academically.
-The Honor Code also describes the educational nature of the conduct process and outlines the rights and responsibilities granted to every student on our campus.
+Know the Code: At Bethune-Cookman University each student is expected to know the Student Honor Code that sets the everyday standard of how a collegiate student should behave socially and academically.
+The Students Honor Code also describes the educational nature of the conduct process and outlines the rights and responsibilities granted to every student on our campus.
 The B-CU Honor Code fully engages the University Core Values - Faith, Integrity, Respect, Service, Thirst for Knowledge – and helps our students to understand the impact of their behaviors on their own lives, as well as the lives of others.

 Title IX: The Whole IX Yards: Bethune-Cookman University creates an inclusive environment for all individuals regardless of sex, gender identity, sexual orientation, age, race, national origin, ethnicity, ability, belief systems, or military status in the execution of its educational programs, activities, daily operations, and admissions practices.
 Title IX of the Education Amendments of 1972 states: